 You can find other reviews here (more coming soon).

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase The Couples Blog will earn a commission.
-With that said, we link only select companies and their products because of their quality and not because of the commission we receive from your purchases.
+Keep in mind that we link only select companies and their products because of their quality and not because of the commission we receive from your purchases.
 We would never recommend a product or service that we do not believe in based on our own experience.
 The decision is ultimately yours, and whether or not you decide to buy something is completely up to you.
 But we do appreciate you using our links as it helps keep our blog active.

 What does Grammarly do?